Andrew Wilson (academic)

-Andrew Wilson (born December 26, 1950), full name Andrew Murray Wilson, is the Director of Scriptural Research and Professor of Scriptural Studies of the Unification Theological Seminary (UTS), the main seminary of the international Unification Church.
+Andrew Wilson (born December 26, 1950) is the director of scriptural research and professor of scriptural studies of the Unification Theological Seminary (UTS), the main seminary of the international Unification Church.

 World Scripture and its reception

 Wilson edited World Scripture: A Comparative Anthology of Sacred Texts (published 1991), a comparative anthology that contains over 4,000 scriptural passages from 268 sacred texts and 55 oral traditions.
 Gifford Lecturer Ninian Smart wrote the book's foreword.
 Its publisher quotes include praise for its contribution to comparative religion from clergy, scholars, and practitioners of multiple faith traditions, and it has been briefly and favorably mentioned in multiple non-UTS publications.
 Peace studies professor Lester Kurtz called the online version of the book, which is available in multiple online locations, a "wonderful compendium".
 The online version of World Scripture is linked to by many collegiate and independent websites as a comparative religion resource.